natashajoann/Portfolio/_posts/2020-06-19-add-a-partial-highlight-to-your-titles.md

 date: 2020-06-19 16:00:00
 ---

-By now you've already seen this creative trend popping up on sites across the web.
+By now you've already seen [this creative trend](https://codepen.io/natashajoann/pen/vYLgbxe?editors=1100){: target="_blank"} popping up on sites across the web.
 Adding a partial highlight to your text adds an extra dimension and helps it pop.
 The coloring comes from a simple combination HTML and CSS.
 Don't worry, I promise it's easy\!&nbsp;

 &nbsp;